maurodch/mbqd-website/content/teaching/2021-QC-and-QI/index.md

 - Nilesen and Chuang: Quantum computation and quantum information
 - Watrous: The Theory of Quantum Information
 - Wilde: From Classical to Quantum Shannon Theory
-- Bengtsson: Quantum Computation: A Computer Science Perspective
+- Bengtsson and Życzkowski: Geometry of Quantum States
 - Lecture notes of <a href="http://theory.caltech.edu/~preskill/ph219/ph219_2020-21.html">John Preskill</a>